-Example 3-18, "Maintenance Log for the Units Cube" shows the maintenance log displayed by Analytic Workspace Manager for a cube.
+Figure 3-18 shows the maintenance log displayed by Analytic Workspace Manager for a cube.
 The log refreshes throughout the build to provide you with the most up-to-date information.
 The maintenance log appears automatically for maintenance tasks that run immediately in the session.
 When you submit a job to the Oracle job queue, you can track its progress through the various reports in the Maintenance Reports folder: Jobs Scheduled, Jobs Running, and Jobs History.
-The reports in Jobs Running and Jobs History are the same as the one shown in Example 3-18.
+The reports in Jobs Running and Jobs History are the same as the one shown in Figure 3-18.